 - In 2013, pipeline deaths made up 0.03 percent of total transportation deaths.

 - Deaths involving liquid fuels fell.
 Deaths involving gas held flat.

 Christopher Hart, acting chairman of the NTSB, called the overall decline in deaths “a good trend” but said, “Much more work needs to be done, because 35,000 deaths is very troubling.”
 Read more statistics in NTSB’s recent report.

-Slack & Davis attorneys successfully represented hundreds of clients in lawsuits following transportation accidents.
+Slack Davis Sanger attorneys successfully represented hundreds of clients in lawsuits following transportation accidents.
 Our legal team analyzes each case and works with each individual to obtain the best results.
-Contact Slack & Davis for information or advice.
+Contact Slack Davis Sanger for information or advice.